lawalter/r-shiny-electron-app/README.md

 8. Change your directory to your new app folder ```cd appNameHere```
 9. Install R locally:
     - First, check the version of R on your machine.
 In the R console, run ```version```
-    - Edit get-r-mac.sh or get-r-win.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/macosx/R-3.4.2.pkg``` with the version you are running.
+    - Edit get-r-mac.sh, replacing version numbers in the link ```https://cloud.r-project.org/bin/macosx/R-3.4.2.pkg``` with the version you are running if you made the app.R, or the version of R that was used to make the app.R.
         - <b>Important:</b> The R version used to make the shiny app and the version installed locally must match.
+The app included in this repo was created in R v3.4.2.
     - Once you save the file, run the shell script in the terminal for ```sh ./get-r-mac.sh```
 10. Get packages for R that are used in the shiny app by running ```Rscript add-cran-binary-pkgs.R```
+    - If you get an error ```Error in library(automagic) : there is no package called 'automagic'```, switch to the R console and run ```install.packages("automagic")``` before re-trying step 10.
 11. Add additional dependencies to package.json.
 Replace the dependencies listed at the end of the script with the following.
 Take care not to paste over the final ending bracket ```}``` of the .json file.
 ```
       "dependencies": {